-- 87. Throughout the Prevagen packaging and other marketing Defendants make numerous references to the MMS and the fact that Prevagen has been proven effective for slowing down mild cognitive decline or even improving cognitive performance in those with mild cognitive decline. - 88.
+- 89. Throughout the Prevagen packaging and other marketing Defendants make numerous references to the MMS and the fact that Prevagen has been proven effective for slowing down mild cognitive decline or even improving cognitive performance in those with mild cognitive decline. - 90.
 Though not disclosed to consumers, this claim, in turn, was based on an unplanned post-hoc subgroup analysis of the MMS.
-This, of course, is a convenient subgroup finding for Defendants to promote Prevagen, as they comprise most people who are concerned with memory issues. - 89.
-The Prevagen front label packaging states that the Product is "clinically tested" to provide brain function and memory benefits.
+This, of course, is a convenient subgroup finding for Defendants to use to promote Prevagen, as their customers are comprised mostly of people who are concerned with memory issues.

+- 91. The Prevagen front label packaging states that the Product is "clinically tested" to provide brain function and memory benefits.
 By stating that the product is clinically tested, Defendants are representing to consumers that credible scientific evidence exists which supports Defendant's claim that the product provides brain function and memory benefits.
-Otherwise, why make a "clinically tested" claim in the first instance? - 90.
-Reasonable consumers understand "clinically tested" to mean that there is competent and reliable scientific support for the brain function and memory benefit representations as there could be only two relevant outcomes of clinical testing either Prevagen was shown to work as represented or not, and reasonable consumers would not conclude that Defendants intended to inform them that the clinical testing proved that Prevagen did not work. - 91.
+Otherwise, why make a "clinically tested" claim in the first instance? - 92.
+Reasonable consumers understand "clinically tested" to mean that there is competent and reliable scientific support for the brain function and memory benefit representations as there could be only two relevant outcomes of clinical testing either Prevagen was shown to work as represented or not, and reasonable consumers would not conclude that Defendants intended to inform them that the clinical testing proved that Prevagen did not work. - 93.
 Thus, reasonable consumers would conclude that the fact that Defendants represent that Prevagen was clinically tested means that the testing showed positive results and that Prevagen will provide the represented brain health benefits.

-The MMS Is A Deeply Flawed Study as is the Subgroup Analysis Cited By Defendants In their Marketing Materials
+The MMS Is A Deeply Flawed Study as is the Subgroup Analysis Cited By Defendants In their Market Materials

-- 92. The Madison Memory Study ("MMS") and the various differing written reports issued by Defendants over the years about it, are not the by-product of a legitimate clinical study or accepted scientific analysis. - 93.
-Its results are so flawed as to be wholly unreliable to reach any conclusions about the efficacy of apoaequorin.
-In fact, if the study is to be relied upon at all, its results show that apoaequorin does not work as represented. - 94.
-For at least the last 70 years, the universally accepted form of scientific evidence recognized by experts in the field for determining whether a substance provides any human health benefits is through demonstrating that it has a statistically significant value over placebo based high quality and well-conducted randomized controlled clinical trials ("RCTs"). - 95.
-The MMS is none of the above. - 96.
-Experts in the field of brain health research would require that any brain health benefits claimed for substances like Prevagen be proven by at least one and, under the well-accepted scientific "principle of replication", 15 most often, two well-conducted randomized controlled clinical trials. - 97.
-This well-settled science, in turn, requires that any conclusions derived from an RCT must be ones based upon the testing of pre-planned hypotheses set forth in a protocol prepared before the study.
+94. The Madison Memory Study ("MMS") and the various differing written reports issued by Defendants over the years about it, are not the by-product of a legitimate clinical study or accepted scientific analysis.

+- 95. Its results are so flawed as to be wholly unreliable to reach any conclusions about the efficacy of apoaequorin.
+In fact, if the study is to be relied upon at all, its results show that apoaequorin does not work as represented. - 96.
+For at least the last 70 years, the universally accepted form of scientific evidence recognized by experts in the field for determining whether a substance provides any human health benefits is through demonstrating that it has a statistically significant value over placebo based high quality and well-conducted randomized controlled clinical trials ("RCTs"). - 97.
+The MMS is none of the above. - 98.
+Experts in the field of brain health research would require that any brain health benefits claimed for substances like Prevagen be proven by at least one and, under the well-accepted scientific "principle of replication", 15 most often, two well-conducted randomized controlled clinical trials. - 99.
+This well-settled science, in turn, requires that any conclusions derived from an RCT must be ones based upon the testing of pre-planned hypotheses set forth in a protocol prepared before the study. - 100.
+For example, the protocol of the 2016 version of the MMS report appears to set forth the hypothesis it was testing whether, when the results from the whole group of 218 study subjects were analyzed as a group, there was a statistically significant difference between the Prevagen group and the placebo control group over a variety of endpoints.